 As part of the icebreaker at the beginning of any food tour I’m a guide a guide for, we go around the table, saying what our favourite food is.
 For any foodie, this can be a tough decision.
 I’ve had all sort of answers in the last year being a guide for The Bristol Food Tour.
 From Crisp Sandwiches, Mongolian Beef, Pizza, more Pizza and even a German Nan’s Red Cabbage.
-Now, what would I choose you ask?
+Now, what would I choose you were asked?

 It’s not classy or refined but got to be chicken wings.
 There’s something about picking over the bones with tender flesh, crisp skin and lip burning sauce to make me very happy.
 Over the next couple of posts, I’ll be sharing with you some different wing recipes to enjoy.
 This is a Korean inspired recipe with plenty of Sriracha sauce for a fiery kick and a sauce that is reduced down to a hot toffee coating of the crispy wings.